Lords Temporal: Hereditary peers

+After the 1999 reform, only 92 hereditary peers remained as Lords Temporal and this privilege was abolished entirely after the 2026 reforms under the Starmer ministry.

 Law lords

 Until the establishment of the Supreme Court in 2009, a subset of the Lords Temporal – known as the Law Lords – acted as the final court of appeal in the United Kingdom judicial system.
 These lords became the first justices of the UK Supreme Court.